 Debt can be a budget killer.
 With high interest rates and fine-print fees, individuals can end up paying significantly more than an initial charge on outstanding recurring debts, whether student loans or credit cards.

 In terms of adopting smart strategies that can lead to greater financial independence, a good place to start is by paying off high-interest debts as quickly as possible.
-Two popular debt-repayment approaches are called the snowball method and avalanche approach.

-With the snowball method, you pay down your smallest debts first—no matter what the interest rate is.
+• With the snowball method, you pay down your smallest debts first — no matter what the interest rate is.
 Once that smallest debt is paid off, you could then apply that payment amount towards the next debt, and so on.

 For instance, if a person pays $150 a month to one debt, they could continue paying that sum to their next smallest debt after the first one has been paid down.
 At the same time, you’ll make minimum payments on all other debts to keep the payment history intact.
-Over time, the additional payments “snowball”—building up to less overall debt.
+Over time, the additional payments “snowball,” building up to less overall debt.

-And, with the avalanche method, a person opts to pay off the debt with the highest interest rate first.
+• With the avalanche method, a person opts to pay off the debt with the highest interest rate first.
 Once the highest debt gets paid off, they’ll then roll the regular payments on that now-cleared debt into their next highest debt, all while paying the minimums on other debts at the same time.

 While the avalanche method may make more sense mathematically, the snowball method can be more psychologically motivating.
-The snowball approach can keep some people motivated, since they’ll see quicker progress towards paying down one of their high-interest debts.
+The snowball approach can keep some people engaged, since they’ll see quicker progress towards paying down one of their high-interest debts.

 However, if a person can commit to the avalanche method, they may end up saving more in total interest paid than with the snowball financial strategy.